 A ventricular septal defect (VSD) is a hole in the wall between the lower chambers of the heart, also called the right and left ventricles.
 VSDs may be present from birth or may develop as a complication of a heart attack.
 VSDs are associated with abnormal blood flow, and if large, may be associated with shortness of breath.
 Large VSDs may also lead to a dangerous and potentially fatal elevation of blood pressure in the lungs known as pulmonary hypertension.
 Your doctor may recommend closing your VSD with a catheter-based procedure.

 Valve replacement surgery is common, safe, and effective in the United States.
 However, on rare occasion the new surgically placed valve may separate from the heart tissue where it is sewn in place.
 This separation results in a "paravalvular" gap between the surgically placed valve and your own tissue.
 Blood flow through this defect may cause shortness of breath and blood cell destruction or anemia.
 Doctors treat these defects with surgery or with catheter-based devices.

 Hypertrophic cardiomyopathy is an inherited condition where the septum, which separates the right and left ventricles, becomes thick and obstructs blood flow out of the heart.
-The small area of the septum that obstructs blood flow may be restored to normal thickness with either a catheter-based procedure called septal ablation or heart surgery.
+The small area of the septum that obstructs blood flow may be restored to normal thickness with a catheter-based procedure called septal ablation or with heart surgery.